-2.3.2 At least six months prior to the first milestone date for a review of the Board and its Committees, the Office of the Pro Vice-Chancellor (International and Quality) will consult the Review Leader to ascertain progress with review preparations and, if necessary, remind all review personnel of the milestone dates for the review and initiate appropriate action to expedite review preparations.
+2.3.2 At least six months prior to the first milestone date for a review of the Board and its Committees, the Quality Office will consult the Review Leader to ascertain progress with review preparations and, if necessary, remind all review personnel of the milestone dates for the review and initiate appropriate action to expedite review preparations.

 2.4 Review planning meetings

 Review planning meetings involving the relevant Portfolio Manager (as appropriate), Review Leader, Review Officer and the Review Support Officer should be held well in advance of the first milestone date for the review, and thereafter as needed, in order to: